-A Regular Savings Plan is available on certain Classes of Share on certain Subfunds.
-Details of which Share Classes and Sub-funds are set out in Appendix I.
+A Regular Savings Plan is available on all Classes of Shares in all Sub-funds.

 Holders of income Shares are entitled to be paid the distributable income attributed to such Shares on any relevant interim and annual allocation dates.

 Holders of accumulation Shares are not entitled to be paid the income attributed to such Shares, but that income is automatically transferred to (and retained as part of) the capital assets of the relevant Sub-fund on the relevant interim and/or annual accounting dates.
 This is reflected in the price of an accumulation Share.